Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/python-lang/Soldering a Circuit Board.rst

     $ cd ~/Freenove_Kit/Code/Python_GPIOZero_Code/38.2.1_LightWater03

-2. Use Python command to execute Python code “LightWater03.py”.
+2. Use Python command to execute Python code "LightWater03.py".

 .. code-block:: console

     $ python LightWater03.py

-After the program is executed, the LEDs will light up in the form of flowing water with a long “tail”.
+After the program is executed, the LEDs will light up in the form of flowing water with a long "tail".

 The following is the program code: